 Cinnamon has been widely studied for its potential use in cancer prevention and treatment.

-It acts by reducing the growth of cancer cells and the formation of blood vessels in tumors, and appears to be toxic to cancer cells, causing cell death.
+It acts by reducing the growth of cancer cells and the formation of blood vessels in tumors and appears to be toxic to cancer cells, causing cell death.

-Human trials are needed to confirm these effects.
+Still, additional human trials are needed to confirm these effects.

 Not all cinnamon is created equal.

-All cinnamon should have health benefits, but Cassia may cause problems in large doses due to the coumarin content.
+All cinnamon should have health benefits, but Cassia may cause problems in large doses due to the coumarin content (

-You may be able to find Ceylon in some health food stores, and there is a good selection on Amazon.
+Still, you may be able to find Ceylon in some health food stores, and there is a good selection on Amazon.